Secure your spot on the trip and book now by paying your deposit of USD 1500$/person. Contact us if you wish to be added on the waiting list instead.

 The tour leaders will be carrying extra cash.
 If you decide to go on an optional activity at the last minute but don’t have enough money, we will be able to help you out and you can simply pay us back when we find an ATM.

 Tipping hotel and restaurant staff is not necessary and entirely up to you.
-If you like to tip service staff, please bring some extra US cash.

 This is generally not a problem, but we do need to be informed at the time of booking so we may prepare the meals accordingly.
 Please be as precise and detailed as possible.
 Once on the trip, it is difficult and/or not possible to change our meal plans.

 Colleen (and her husband David) is very much another traveler in our group and will be taking the same vehicles and participating in the same activities as the rest of us.
 You can approach and talk to her at any time, just like anyone else.
 Having said that, do remember that she will be as tired as everyone after a long day of travel or sightseeing, so we should just be respectful of that as we are of anyone else.